 We conducted ROC analysis to measure memory discrimination accuracy-participants' collective ability to discriminate between guilty and innocent suspects.
-Figure 3 shows the ROC curves for subjects in young-, middle-, and late- childhood (see Mickes et al., 2012, for a tutorial).
-Each ROC curve plots correct and false ID rates over decreasing levels of post-identification confidence, and confidence is used as a proxy for response bias.
-Partial area under the curve (pAUC) values were computed using a culprit-absent filler ID cut-off (i.e., specificity) of .67 with the statistical package pROC (Robin et al., 2011).
-The pAUC values were significantly larger for those in late-childhood (pAUC = .12) than middle-childhood (pAUC = .08, p = 3.09, p = .002) and young-childhood (pAUC = .06, p = 5.54, p < .001).
-The pAUC values were also significantly larger for those in middle-childhood than young-childhood (p = 2.52, p = .012).
+Figure 3 shows the ROC curves for subjects in young, middle, and late childhood (see Mickes et al., 2012, for a tutorial).
+Each ROC curve plots correct and false ID rates over decreasing levels of postidentification confidence, and confidence is used as a proxy for response bias.
+Partial area under the curve (pAUC) values were computed using a culprit-absent filler ID cutoff (i.e., specificity) of .67 with the statistical package pROC (Robin et al., 2011).
+The pAUC values were significantly larger for those in late childhood (pAUC = .12) than middle childhood (pAUC = .08, D = 3.09, p = .002) and young childhood (pAUC = .06, D = 5.54, p < .001).
+The pAUC values were also significantly larger for those in middle childhood than young childhood (D = 2.52, p = .012).
 Again, this demonstrates that memory discrimination accuracy improves through childhood.